yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - How would you describe your engineering culture?
 - How has your role changed since joining the company?
 - What is your stack?
 What is the rationale for/story behind this specific stack?
 - Do you tend to roll your own solutions more often or rely on third party tools?
-What’s the rationale in a specific case?
+What's the rationale in a specific case?
 - How does the engineering team balance resources between feature requests and engineering maintenance?
 - What do you measure?
 What are your most important product metrics?
 - What does the company do to nurture and train its employees?
 - How often have you moved teams?
-What made you join the team you’re on right now?
+What made you join the team you're on right now?
 If you wanted to move teams, what would need to happen?

 ### Management